Xavier Tillman NBA Playoffs Player Props: Grizzlies vs. Lakers

 Xavier Tillman Insights vs. the Lakers

-- This season, Xavier Tillman has made 3.1 field goals per game, which accounts for 5.2% of his team's total makes.
+- Tillman's Grizzlies average 104.1 possessions per game, sixth-highest among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- The Grizzlies average the sixth-most possessions per game with 104.1.
-His opponents, the Lakers, have one of the fastest tempos, ranking second with 104.8 possessions per contest.
+- Defensively, the Lakers are 20th in the NBA, giving up 116.6 points per contest.

-- The Lakers allow 44.9 rebounds per game, ranking 25th in the league.
+- On the glass, the Lakers are ranked 25th in the league, conceding 44.9 rebounds per game.

-- The Lakers are the 15th-ranked team in the league, giving up 25.7 assists per game.
+- The Lakers are the 15th-ranked squad in the league, conceding 25.7 assists per game.

-- Looking at 3-pointers, the Lakers have conceded 12.5 makes per game, 18th in the league.
+- In terms of 3-pointers, the Lakers are ranked 18th in the league, allowing 12.5 makes per game.

 Xavier Tillman vs. the Lakers